 There are often more contracts and increased resistance from current suppliers with business supplies.
 The extra effort to sign them up is reflected in the increased commission that you earn.
 It is useful to keep an electronic diary such as in Google Calendar so that you can diaries to contact a customer when they are out of contract.
 Utility Warehouse will pay to get customers out of contract in some circumstances, details are explained in the training.

-Utility Warehouse partner ID is a unique ID given to you when you sign up to be a Utility Warehouse Distributor.
-It gives you the ability to sign in to the online portal known as The Utility Warehouse Extranet.
-From the extranet you can book onto training, complete online training, order marketing materials and most importantly of all sign up customers and Distributors to take advantage of the Utility Warehouse business opportunity.
+Utility Warehouse partner ID is a unique ID given to you when you sign up to be a Utility Warehouse Partner.
+It gives you the ability to sign in to the online portal known as The Utility Warehouse Partner Portal.
+From the Partner Portal you can book onto training, complete online training, order marketing materials and most importantly of all sign up customers and Partners to take advantage of the Utility Warehouse business opportunity.

-When you sign up as a Utility Warehouse Distributor, you may get asked for a partner ID.
+When you sign up as a Utility Warehouse Partner, you may get asked for a partner ID.
 This is the unique ID from the person who introduced you to Utility Warehouse.

 If you are happy to be mentored by me, Jonathan Hamilton and would like to join my growing team, please enter my partner ID which is: E20173

-If you would prefer to work with another Utility Warehouse Distributor, please contact them to obtain their partner ID.
+If you would prefer to work with another Utility Warehouse Partner, please contact them to obtain their partner ID.

 No. Customers can take as many or as few of the services as they wish.
 The package price for their utilities will generally be better if they take more.
 However it is important to keep the customer's best interest's at heart when signing them up.
 It will not be right for all customers to take multiple services.
 I have many customers with only gas or electricity on their Utility Warehouse bill.
 The company do, on occasion, incentivise signing up a number of customers with a minimum number of services.

-As a Distributor, approximately 80% of your CVC (commission from your customer's paying their monthly bills) will come from energy and about 20% from other services (mobile, landline and broadband).
+As a Partner, approximately 80% of your CVC (commission from your customer's paying their monthly bills) will come from energy and about 20% from other services (mobile, landline and broadband).

 As of December 2014, I currently earn between £500 and £700 per month (it varies a little depending on the weather, gas prices and my activity level).
-I have 146 personal customers and a growing team of Distributors.
-There are many Utility Warehouse Distributors out there who are earning more.
+I have 146 personal customers and a growing team of Partners.
+There are many Utility Warehouse Partners out there who are earning more.

 The stock answer is that it is what you make it, you get out that you put in etc. This is true, however it is an incomplete answer.
 With determination and hard work, it entirely possible to hit 200+ club (200 personal customers) and Group Leader (GL) position within a few years.
 Anyone can do this, very realistically.
 You will achieve £1k - £2k per month for this.
 If you are very persistent and successful then you will hit SGL (Senior Group Leader) which very roughly equates to £5k per month.
 This is realistically achievable within 5-10 years although it has been done in as little as 18 months.